sormy/css-url-rewriter/README.md

 - Rewrite CSS URLs to project root path with default resolver
 - Rewrite CSS URLs with custom URL resolver
 - Track all processed URLs
+- Could be used in combination with `asset-copier`

 ## TODO ##